jhpyle/docassemble/_docs/scalability.md

 up.
 The [AMI]s will not be listed in any useful order, so you have to look carefully at the names, which contain the dates the [AMI]s were created.
-As of this writing, the most recent ECS-optimzed [AMI] is "amzn-ami-2016.09.b-amazon-ecs-optimized."
-Set the "IAM role" of the [Launch Configuration] to `docassembleInstanceRole`, the [IAM] role you created earlier.
-Set the security group to `docassembleSg`, the [Security Group] you created earlier.
+As of this writing, the most recent ECS-optimzed [AMI] is "amzn-ami-2016.09.f-amazon-ecs-optimized."

+In the "Configure details" section, set the "IAM role" of the [Launch Configuration] to `docassembleInstanceRole`, the [IAM] role you created earlier.  open the "Advanced Details" and add the following as "User data":

+{% highlight bash %}
+#!/bin/bash
+sudo chkconfig sendmail off
+sudo service sendmail stop
+{% endhighlight %}

+This is necessary in order to enable the [e-mail receiving] feature.
+If [sendmail] is running on the EC2 host, then a [Docker] container running on the host will not be able to bind to the [SMTP] port.

+In the "Configure Security Group" section, set the security group to `docassembleSg`, the [Security Group] you created earlier.

 Then go to the "Auto Scaling Groups" section of the [EC2 Console] and create a new [Auto Scaling Group] called `docassembleAsg`.
 Connect it